-A lucky cat is on the mend after it survived a 15-minute ride wedged next to the muffler of a car in New York City.
-According to the New York Daily News, driver Quran Johnson said he and his family smelled something burning and decided to pull over to check it out.
-The odor turned out to be the cat's singed hair, which Johnson discovered after he looked under his car and saw the animal's tail hanging down.
+A lucky cat survived a 15-minute ride wedged next to the muffler of a car in New York City.
+According to the New York Daily News, the driver said he and his family smelled something burning and decided to pull over to check it out.
+The odor turned out to be the cat's singed hair, which was discovered after the driver looked under his car and saw the animal's tail hanging down.
 He immediately called the police, who helped free the cat from the car.
 The understandably startled feline was taken to a local shelter to be examined.

 No More "Pick Up Your Pooch's Mess" Signs

 You know those signs on New York City streets warning dog walkers to clean up their pooches' messes?
-The Department of Transportation is removing them.
-Department officials say New Yorkers already know about the $250 fine for not scooping the poop.
-The city plans to replace the worn, faded signs with shiny new signs explaining parking rules.
+The Department of Transportation has removed them.
+Department officials say New Yorkers already know about the fine for not scooping the poop.
+The city replaced the worn, faded signs with shiny new signs explaining parking rules.

-Famous Bird Statuette Sells For $4 Million Dollars
+Famous Bird Statuette Sold For $4 Million Dollars

 The famous bird statuette from the classic Humphrey Bogart film "The Maltese Falcon" is worth more than $4-million-dollars.
 That's how much the 45-pound, 12-inch tall lead movie prop sold for at auction in New York.
-Bonham's Auction House announced the sale, noting "the spectacular price" reflects its significance in the history of cinema.
+Bonham's Auction House noted "the spectacular price" reflected its significance in the history of cinema.
 The jewel encrusted statuette was the central prop in the 1941 thriller starring Humphrey Bogart as detective Sam Spade.